 Carolina will get its shot at putting a stop to the streak shortly before they look to end their drought in Vancouver.
 On Dec.
-1, the Hurricanes will travel to meet the Rangers for the first time all season.
-And even if Carolina happens to lose, they’ll get another shot come March 12, 2018.
+1, the Hurricanes travel to meet the Rangers for the first time this season.
+And if Carolina happens to lose, they’ll get another shot on March 12, 2018.

 1. Jets grounded in Pittsburgh

 The Jets’ difficulty with beating the Penguins in Pittsburgh has gone on so long that, really, the Jets didn’t even exist when the streak started.
 That’s right: it’s been so long since Winnipeg won in Pittsburgh that their last win when visiting Sidney Crosby & Co. came during the franchise’s days in Atlanta.

 Let’s look back at that Thrashers team, shall we?
 Powering Atlanta to the win in that Dec.
 27, 2006, contest was Marian Hossa and Slava Kozlov, while Kari Lehtonen, then in his third NHL season, was the winning goalie.
 It was so long ago that Crosby was in his sophomore season and had yet to win even the first of this three Stanley Cups.

 The decade-plus losing streak in Pittsburgh was made possible by a perfect storm of sorts.
 When the streak started, the two teams faced often enough that the defeats in Pittsburgh were able to pile up and, upon the franchise shifting to Winnipeg and the eventual divisional realignment, the two teams have met so infrequently that one loss can extend the streak by another year.
 That doesn’t mean the Jets haven’t had their chances to end the drought, though.
 Seven of the streak’s 16 losses have come since the franchise moved to Winnipeg.